Into the Wild (novel): Plot

 Into the Wild follows the integration of a house cat named Rusty into a group of feral cats living in a fictional forest inspired by the real world locales of New Forest, the woods about Loch Lomond, the Forest of Dean, and the Scottish Highlands.
 The group of cats are called ThunderClan, and share the fictional forest with three other groups of feral cats called RiverClan, WindClan, and ShadowClan.

 The novel opens with a battle between ThunderClan and RiverClan over a territorial dispute.
 ThunderClan is outnumbered and forced to retreat.
 In the aftermath, ThunderClan's medicine cat Spottedleaf receives a prophecy from StarClan, the spirits of the cats' deceased ancestors, telling her that "fire will save our Clan", which she shares with ThunderClan's leader Bluestar.

 When he ventures into the forest near his home, Rusty, a flame-coloured housecat, encounters Bluestar, ThunderClan apprentice Graypaw, and ThunderClan warrior Lionheart.
 They invite Rusty to join ThunderClan.
 However, due to Rusty's domesticated past, some members of the Clan are hostile towards Rusty upon his arrival in ThunderClan's camp.
 The hostility culminates in Rusty fighting one of ThunderClan's warriors, Longtail, losing his collar in the process.
 Bluestar then halts the fight and announces that Rusty has earned his apprentice name, Firepaw.
 Shortly after, ThunderClan's deputy Redtail is revealed to have died, and Bluestar names Lionheart the new deputy of ThunderClan.

+Firepaw forms a strong friendship with Graypaw and Ravenpaw, the latter of whom is the apprentice of Tigerclaw, an ambitious ThunderClan warrior who wishes to become Clan leader.
+Firepaw is assigned his first solo hunting mission, on which he encounters Yellowfang, the exiled ShadowClan medicine cat.
+They initially fight, but after Firepaw emerges victorious, he realizes that Yellowfang is starving, and quickly finds prey for her, eating some of what he caught himself after Yellowfang encourages him to do so.
+However, the two are discovered by a patrol led by Bluestar.
+Bluestar questions Firepaw and scolds him for feeding himself before his Clan.
+As punishment, Firepaw is tasked with taking care of Yellowfang, who becomes a prisoner of ThunderClan.